kodi24fever/tic_tac_toe_python_version/Readme.md

-# Welcome to My Tic Tac Toe repository page!
+# Welcome to my Tic Tac Toe repository page!
 Hi!
 This is a sample tic tac toe game writen in python(3.7.x).

 ## Thought process